Submission deadline: August 31, 2025 11:59 PM ET

 Input & Objective

-You’ll receive an unweighted, undirected graph G = (V, E).
+You’ll download an unweighted, undirected graph G = (V, E).
 Your goal: extract up to 12 large quasi-cliques, one for each density level:

 Prerequisites

-Open to all.
-No prior knowledge of neuroscience is needed—just strong data processing and algorithm skills.
+This challenge is open to all.
+No prior knowledge of neuroscience is needed - just strong data processing and algorithm skills.

 Data